odewahn/cloud-functions-with-react/README.md

 * All the frontend code is in the `src` directory, which is the default from `create-react-app`
 * The main entry point, `src/App.js`, sets up the `redux` store and the `redux-thunk` middleware.
 * The `src/state` directory has all the redux stores.
 I like to use `combine-reducers` so that I can break out the state tree into logical units, so if you want to add a new kind of state object, put it in a new file (you can use `src/state/posts.js` as a template) and then add is into the combined reducers in `srs/state/index.js`.
 * All the state logic for this sample is in `src/state/posts.js`.
-In addition to the ability to dispatch a thunk that retrieves data from our API, I've also set up logic to control a spinner.
+In addition to the ability to dispatch a thunk that retrieves data from the cloud function, I've also set up logic to control a spinner/progress meter.
 In production code, you'd want to also do things like handling errors, but that's beyond the scope of this article.
 * The main UI component is in `src/components/posts.js`.
 This shows how to use the [material-ui](https://github.com/callemall/material-ui) toolkit to make a simple UI that consists of a list based on the API results, along with a couple of nav buttons to page though the results.

-## Where to go next
+Once you're ready to deploy the React app, you can run `npm run build` and `react-create-app` will create a compiled, minified app in a `build` directory that is ready to publish as a static site.
+For example, you could commit the files in `build` to the top level of a `gh-pages` branch of a new project and publish your app with GitHub pages.

+## Conclusion

+The combination of the serverless architecture with a React frontend published as a static site is a great way to quickly spin up new applications with minimal administrative overhead.
+However, as mentioned in the outset, where serverless is likely to really shine are in quickly deploying microservices and IoT or mobile backends.
+The superior economics of cloud functions over traditional hosting present many exciting opportunities, so watch this space carefully.